Madrasa of Amir Sunqur Sa'di: Later history and use as a Mevlevi Sufi lodge

 The Mevlevis remained here until 1945, but the building is no longer used as a Sufi lodge today.
 Excavations and restorations on the site started in the 1970s, led by an Italian team.
 This led to the building being reopened in July 1988 as a small museum known as the Mawlawiyya (or Mevlevi) Museum, or Museo Mevlevi, exhibiting the historical remains and the restored Mevlevi lodge.
+During further archaeological investigations and restoration of the mausoleum between 2002 and 2007, the marble remains of the unused cenotaph of Sunqur Sa'di were found in the centre of the mausoleum chamber and reconstituted.

 Description

 The madrasa structure itself only partially remains today, as the Mevlevi order built their facilities on top of it.
 The mausoleum and the sama ceremonial hall are in better shape and have been restored in recent times.